Do Crabs Eat Shrimp? Food They Eat

 They have a broad thirst and are known to eat a range of things.
 Algae, plankton, mollusks, microscopic fish, decaying plant debris, detritus, and even shrimp make up their diet.
 They help to maintain the balance of the marine ecosystem by limiting the number of certain species and recycling organic waste.

 It is crucial to remember that crab diets differ according to species and environment.
 Some crabs have more specific dietary preferences, whilst others have a more diverse diet.
 However, the consumption of shrimp is relatively common among various crab species.
-Another question is What are ducks feet called? visit the pos if you want to know about it.
+Another question is What are ducks feet called? visit the post if you want to know about it.

 Do Crabs Eat Raw/Cooked Shrimp?